Categorical Cell Decomposition of Quantized Symplectic Algebraic Varieties: Introduction

 The categorical cell decomposition of $\mathsf{Qcoh}(\cW)$ extends to the derived level: the (unbounded) derived category $D(\mathsf{Qcoh}(\cW))$ is filtered by the full localizing triangulated subcategories $D_{K_{\ge i}}(\mathsf{Qcoh}(\cW))$ of objects with cohomology supported on the closed subvarieties $C_{K_{\ge i}}$.
 The associated minimal subquotients are given by

 Since $\dd_{S_i}$ is a sheaf of $\mc{O}_{Y_i}$-algebras of finite homological dimension, standard arguments show that the triangulated category $D(\mathsf{Qcoh}(\dd_{S_i}))$ enjoys strong generation properties.
 Namely, the category is compactly generated and the full subcategory of compact objects is precisely the category of perfect complexes.
 Our symplectic generalization of Kashiwara's equivalence allows one to inductively show that these properties lift to the categories $D_{K}(\mathsf{Qcoh}(\cW))$.
-In particular, if $D(\mathsf{Qcoh}(\cW))^c$ denotes the full subcategory of compact objects, then:
+In particular, if $D(\mathsf{Qcoh}(\cW))^c$ denotes the full subcategory of compact objects, then taking $K$ to be all of $\{ 1, 2, \dots, k \}$ we have:

 \begin{thm}[Corollaries \ref{cor:compactgen} and \ref{cor:perfcompact}] The derived category $D(\mathsf{Qcoh}(\cW))$ is compactly generated and there is an equality

 of full, triangulated subcategories of $D(\mathsf{Qcoh}(\cW))$. \end{thm}